 Recipe ingredients

-- A mixture of passata di Pomodoro and canned chopped tomatoes.
+Tomatoes: A mixture of passata di Pomodoro and canned chopped tomatoes.
 OR fresh ripe, sweet, best-quality tomatoes.

-- Basil: Always use fresh herbs for this recipe.
+Basil: Always use fresh herbs for this recipe.
 You will need one sprig to cook in the sauce, and some more fresh basil leaves to add to the finished dish for extra flavor.

-- Sugar: It cuts through the tomatoes’ acidity (especially if you used canned) and brings out the flavors.
+Sugar: It cuts through the tomatoes' acidity (especially if you used canned) and brings out the flavors.
 It will not make the sauce sweet in any way; the amount is minimal.

 How to make Italian tomato sugo?

-- Tomatoes: If using fresh ones, remove their peel and chop them finely.
+Tomatoes: If using fresh ones, remove their peel and chop them finely.
 If you have canned whole tomatoes, chop them finely.

-- Adjust the taste with more salt, pepper, and sugar if necessary.
-Remove the wilted basil sprig, stir in the chopped basil leaves and add a drizzle of olive oil.
+Step #3: Bring to a simmer and cook for 30 minutes until the sugo is slightly thicker.
+Adjust the taste with more salt, pepper, and sugar if necessary.
+Remove the wilted basil sprig, stir in the chopped basil leaves, and add a drizzle of olive oil.

 Make sugo al arrabbiata

-- Add 3 small dried chili peppers (very finely chopped) and 3 garlic cloves (grated) to the onions during the last 3 minutes of their cooking time.
+Add 3 small dried chili peppers (very finely chopped) and 3 garlic cloves (grated) to the onions during the last 3 minutes of their cooking time.
 Add tomatoes and continue with the recipe.

-Make sugo all’ amatriciana
+Make sugo all'amatriciana

-Expert Tips
+Tips

-- Don’t be tempted to add other ingredients to this tomato sugo recipe.
+Don't be tempted to add other ingredients to this tomato sugo recipe.
 You can, of course, and the sauce will probably be delicious, but if you want to go the authentic Italian way, stick with the recipe.

-- Blend the sauce: You can blend it with an immersion blender to make it completely smooth if you wish.
+Blend the sauce: You can blend it with an immersion blender to make it completely smooth if you wish.
 However, the chunkiness is minimal if the tomatoes are finely chopped; we love this texture.

-Recipe FAQ
+Recipe FAQs

 The main difference is in the texture; sugo is a bit thicker and chunkier than marinara.
 Marinara also contains garlic, oregano, and maybe a bit of chili or other spices.